-This crispy yet eggy French toast recipe serves well with a piece of butter, real maple syrup, and/or colorful berries!
+This crispy yet eggy French toast recipe serves well with butter, real maple syrup, and/or berries.

 Recipe Tips

 - We like a balance of eggy yet still crispy French toast.
-If you want your French toast softer (and filled with more egg), then you can use 3 eggs instead of 2.
-Let the bread soak just a little longer in the bowl before you remove it and place it in the air fryer.
+If you want your French toast softer and more eggy, use 3 eggs instead of 2 and let the bread soak just a little longer.
+If you like your French toast very soft, making it in the air fryer may not be the best method for you.

 - If your French toast is sticking to the air fryer tray when you try to flip it, let it cook a little longer and try again.
 This is because the raw egg might stick to the hot tray – but it should loosen once it’s cooked.

 Also, preheat the air fryer to 375 degrees Fahrenheit.
-You don’t have to preheat it but with our air fryer, we have found that the egg-soaked bread doesn’t stick as much if we preheat the air fryer tray.
+You don’t have to preheat it but with our air fryer, we have found that the egg-soaked bread doesn’t stick as much when preheating.

 Once cooked on both sides, remove the French toast from the air fryer and serve it with butter, berries, maple syrup, or other toppings of your choice!